attocash/docs/roadmap.md

 - **Comprehensive Guides**: Step-by-step instructions on how to integrate Atto.
 - **FAQs and Support**: Answers to common questions and dedicated support channels.
-- **Promote**: Incentivize community members, developers, and content creators to spread the word about Atto through bounties, referral programs, and educational content campaigns.

 ### Node Metrics  ✅